Mando75/luister/README.md

 const luister = Luister<MyEvents>()

 // To subscribe to an event, provide the event key
-// and a callback to process the event data const unsubFromFoo = luister.subscribe(fooEvent, (payload) => console.log(payload.message))
+// and a consumer to process the event data const unsubFromFoo = luister.subscribe(fooEvent, (payload) => console.log(payload.message))

 const barConsumer = (message: string) => console.log(message)